 Kids Helping with Chores

-Our daughter has been around us, working and helping with the chores since she was a baby.
-She has been getting in the way and trying to help us, if you could call it that, since the moment she could walk just like every other toddler out there.
+Our daughter has been around us, working and helping with the chores, since she was a baby.
+She has been getting in the way and trying to help us, if you could call it that, since the moment she could walk, just like every other toddler out there.

 No, it hasn’t been all butterflies and rainbows.
-Sometimes I wish I could do it myself–but here’s the thing.
+There were many times over the years that I wished I could do it myself without her “help,” but here’s the thing.
 My husband and I want our daughter to feel that she is good enough to help.
-We also want to encourage her efforts because we know this will make her want to repeat them in the future and continue to help with chores throughout her lifetime.

 Related: 8 Reasons I Allow My Child to Go Barefoot